Empowerment Policy: S&T, IT, and Collective Intelligence

-Third, of all our sciences and technologies, we’ve seen that information technology is by far the most rapidly improving, and the greatest lever we can use to affect all of our other problems, as it is the fastest way to grow our collective intelligence, and to further maximize the Eight Values.
-We’ve given many examples in this Guide of how social evolutionary values, like intelligence (mind), individuation, innovation, and freedom, and social developmental values like intensification, interdependence (heart, morality), immunity, and truth can each be most rapidly accelerated via IT-based products, services, and platforms.
+Third, of all our sciences and technologies, we’ve seen that information technology is by far the most rapidly improving, and the greatest lever we can use to affect all of our other problems, as it is the fastest way to grow our collective intelligence, and to further maximize the Ten Values.
+We’ve given many examples in this Guide of how social evolutionary values, like Freedom, Creativity, Insight, Diversity, and Empathy, and social developmental values like Order, Truth, Power, Security, and Morality can each be most rapidly accelerated via IT-based products, services, and platforms.
 We’ve discussed that we don’t have to fear the machines, or worry about them taking over, and that they are rapidly becoming deeply biologically-inspired, and an extension of us.
 We can and will guide them to empower and humanize our societies.
 We’ve also given a number of reasons why IT-driven acceleration won’t be slowing down in the forseeable future.

 IT is the space where most of our efforts, be they education, community building, entrepreneurship, or other avenues of social and political activism are most likely to have the greatest return.
 It is the fastest moving dragon of change that we most need to learn how to ride.
 As it grows in intelligence, our relationship to it also changes as well.